JohnyStudentDev/JavaClasses/README.md

 ### // Objective: Some java classes that can help you with some problems
 ## // Please do it:
   - Read all comments (introduction and explanation);
-  - If possible, cite the repository link in your work as a reference;
+  - If possible, mention the repository link in your work as a reference;
   - MayTheForceBeWithYou( );

 ## // Files menu: